-As the recipient of many well-intentioned but unused wine gifts, I feel compelled to act on behalf of all wine drinkers at this time, it being the season of giving and all.
+As the recipient of many well-intentioned but unused wine gifts, I feel compelled to finally speak up.
 There are many great ideas floating out there at all different price points.
 Maybe you just need a stocking stuffer.
 Or maybe your spouse was extra good this year and earned an expensive bottle of something red, old and French …*hint*

 When you love wine (like, you love wine), you don’t want a single drop to go to waste.
 But it’s extremely difficult to pour a glass without one annoying drop trailing down the bottle.
 That leaves a ring of wine where your bottle was sitting, which gets just plain messy… It’s downright unnerving for a Type A wine drinker!

 I’ve had several wine pourer spouts in my day, but these cheap round foils are the most effective, hands-down.
 They fit and form a good seal in any bottle, no matter the size.
 Other wine pourers are not so universal.
 You can reuse the foils over and over again; they’re incredibly durable!
-And when they do finally wear out, you can toss them and replace with another pack for less than the cost of a Starbucks Frappy-thingamajig.
-(Real men don’t admit that they know what a Frappucino is.)
+And when they do finally wear out, you can toss them and replace with another pack for less than the cost of a frilly coffee drink.

 Do you like to drink wine poolside?
 Do you have clumsy friends?
 Are you a clumsy friend?
 Do you and your clumsy friends like to drink wine poolside?
 Okay, enough with the questions.
 You need these.
 At first glance, they look like real stemless wine glasses - only they’re better.
 The ergonomic thumb indentation ensures optimum comfort whilst drinking, and also helps to prevent the whole thing from slipping from your grip.
 These plastic goblets are lightweight, too, and their practical functionality means they’re still classy enough to share with your wine friends (especially when emblazoned with the Claudine logo).